Malaysia’s Top Private Universities with Chemical Engineering Degree Courses

 Accreditation of the Engineering Degrees by Board of Engineers Malaysia (BEM)

 Undergraduate degrees from top private universities in Malaysia typically take four years to complete and give you a broad understanding of the subject field, as well as developing your theoretical and practical techniques which could be transferred to almost any industry.
 UK engineering bachelor degrees are 3 years in duration and the 4th year is the M.Eng. or Master in Engineering.

-The engineering degree programmes from Curtin University Sarawak, Heriot-Watt University Malaysia, Asia Pacific University, Taylor’s University, UCSI University, and KDU University College Utropolis Glenmarie are four years in duration and are accredited or pending accreditation by the Board of Engineers Malaysia (BEM).
+The engineering degree programmes from Heriot-Watt University Malaysia, Taylor’s University, and UCSI Universityare four years in duration and are accredited or pending accreditation by the Board of Engineers Malaysia (BEM).
 The engineering degrees are four years in duration because of the requirement by the Board of Engineers Malaysia (BEM) in order for graduates to become professional engineers.

 For example, students can obtain a BEng from the engineering degrees at Heriot-Watt University Malaysia and continue on for another year to obtain the MEng.
 Therefore, will be allowed for registration with BEM.

 In Australia, the Bachelor of Engineering (BE) is a four-year undergraduate course.

 Top Ranked UK Degree in Chemical Engineering at Heriot-Watt University Malaysia

 Heriot-Watt University’s Ranking in the Times/Sunday Times Good University Guide 2014 is in the Top 10 in the UK for Chemical Engineering, and Top in Scotland for Chemical Engineering.